tgetmanova/AndroidAppAppiumTesting/README.md

 - *Managers* stand between test scenarios and page objects: they compose steps to interact with page objects from tests
 - *Tests* classes extend BaseTest and inherited driver instance to operate on.

+## **Application under test**

+Application to be tested: *Shopping List*
+It contains general functionality for creating/editing list of goods to be bought, settings for currency and units of products to measure etc

 At the time this project was being developed, the following Android version usage statistic presented: